-If you’re skittish about introducing your very young child to new TV shows or cartoons, you’re not alone.
+If you’re skittish about introducing your toddlers to new TV shows or cartoons, you’re not alone.
 Any parent who has binged the best TV shows on Netflix knows that good TV can be a many-edged sword.
 Really great TV can be entertaining and enriching, but because toddlers are just starting to understand the real world, introducing them to the pretend world of TV can be tricky.
 So, selecting a good TV show for your kid that may end up being their first TV show is a complicated business.

-“The main key, as in all parenting, is to know your kid,” says Marie-Louise Mares professor in the Department of Communication Arts at University of Wisconsin-Madison.
+“The main key, as in all parenting, is to know your kid,” says Marie-Louise Mares professor in the Department of Communication Arts at the University of Wisconsin-Madison.
 “Some kids are pretty easily scared, others really love excitement, some adore anything to do with trucks, others are crazy about puppies.”

 Besides individual preferences, children generally learn best from short, clear visual demonstrations rather than lots of talking or singing.
 And make sure you’re there to help them make sense of it all.
-“Young children often seem to have a hard time grasping that the TV content actually applies to the real world.
+“Young children often seem to have a hard time grasping that TV content actually applies to the real world.
 So parents can really help them by pointing out connections — ‘That’s just like you and Timmy!’ — or asking the kid to make connections.”
 Here are some options that check all the boxes.

 Daniel Tiger’s Neighborhood